 Timing of construction and booth removal varies year to year.
 The CHC should work with the Conference Management Contractor to determine that year’s approach and timing.

 The Conference Management Contractor is the contact for any exhibitor with questions about booth size and details of equipment provided or available for purchase.
-The CMC contractors with an Exhibit Services Provider and the CMC will provide a package to each exhibitor of requirements and options approximately 2 months prior to the conference.
+The CMC contracts with an Exhibit Services Provider and the CMC will provide a package to each exhibitor of requirements and options approximately two months prior to the conference.

 VIII.
 OTHER MANDATORY ITEMS